Luming-L/NGG/assembly_programmes/Canu.md

 - trimming
 - assembly

-just require 20000 CPU hours
+just require 20000 CPU hours to assemble a human genome

 **Adaptive MinHash k-mer weighting**
 Repeats not only fragment assemblies, but also disrupt overlapping.
 Two stages in read overlapping: